top of page

 1. White dress shirt, black bow tie, black dress slacks, black dress shoes, black socks.

-2. Black ankle-length, ¾ or long-sleeved dress, black hose, black close-toed dress shoes.
+2. Black ankle-length, ¾ or long-sleeved (arms covered) dress, black tights, black close-toed dress shoes (no sandals).

-3. Black ankle-length skirt or palazzo (flared, wide-leg) pants, ¾ or long-sleeved black top, black hose, black close-toed dress shoes.
+3. Black ankle-length skirt or palazzo (flared, wide-leg) pants, ¾ or long-sleeved (arms covered) black top, black tights, black close-toed dress shoes (no sandals).

 Formal Concert Attire – Symphony and Symphonic